-If you can be persuaded to stay with a salary increase and promotion, you may be perceived as having no loyalty to the company — even if the counter-offer was initiated by your employers in the first place!
-The management may also see you as a flight risk to be excluded from the company’s plans.
+If you can be persuaded to stay with a salary increase or promotion and turn down a prospective employer, you may be perceived as having no loyalty to the company — even if the counter-offer was initiated by your employers in the first place!
+The hiring manager or company management may also see you as a flight risk to be excluded from the company’s plans.

 2. Your market value will deviate

-If you accept a counter-offer with a significant increase in salary, there is a chance that you’re being overpaid for the job compared to the market rate.
-This could affect any future professional move as your remuneration won’t match your value in the jobs market.
+If you accept a counter-offer with a significant increase in salary, there is a chance that you’re being overpaid for the job compared to the job market rate.
+This could affect any future professional move as your remuneration or additional benefits won’t match your value in the job market.